WHY USE A GESTATIONAL CARRIER

 - Traditional – This is where the carrier becomes pregnant with her own egg, which is fertilized by the intended father’s sperm or donor sperm.
 The carrier is therefore genetically related to the child.

-- Gestational Carrier – This much more common route is where the egg from the intended mother or an egg donor is fertilized by sperm from the intended father or donor sperm through In Vitro Fertilization (IVF).
+- Gestational Carrier – This much more common route at our Arizona fertility center.
+This is where the egg from the intended mother or an egg donor is fertilized by sperm from the intended father or donor sperm through In Vitro Fertilization (IVF).

 WHEN USING A GESTATIONAL CARRIER WASN’T YOUR PLAN

-Finding out that using a gestational carrier is your best chance of having a child may not be the news you want to hear when you were planning on becoming pregnant yourself.
+The fertility specialists at AZARH understand that finding out that using a gestational carrier is your best chance of having a child may not be the news you want to hear when you were planning on becoming pregnant yourself.
 It’s one of the reasons we offer emotional, psychological, and financial counseling at our practice.
-We will provide you with thoughtful guidance throughout the process and help you feel as empowered as possible about all the choices that are yours to make.
+Our team of infertility experts will provide you with thoughtful guidance throughout the process and help you feel as empowered as possible about all the choices that are yours to make.
 Begin discussing your options to parenthood today by contacting us or call 480-946-9900.